IGE-OpenReproLab2025/training-sessions-material/git-tuto.md

 Here's a step-by-step tutorial for using Git/GitHub and making your first commits/pushes.

 ### Step 0: create a new repo
-Do you already have a GitHub repository on the [CERTAINTY/OpenReproLab] space?
+Do you already have a GitHub repository on the OpenReproLab space?
 If so, go directly to step 1.

 <p align=center><img width="586" alt="new-repo" src="https://github.com/user-attachments/assets/47707555-16ef-4115-aaff-f1c72eb4b424" /></p>